zkrguan/My_C_Sharp_Notes/Notes/W2/README.md

 ### Data -> DataContext

 Data -> DataContext This is where you define the actual table with design model classes.

 ![Alt text](image-3.png)

 You inherit from DbContext Class.
 You are declaring a new property called Albums.
 The Data type is DbSet Album.
 Getter and setter are all default.

 ![Alt text](image-4.png)

-Each one of these is a table.
+Each one of these DbSet Instance is a table.

 ### OnModelCreating(…)